-Maximum head width: place the tape measure across the widest part of the head, as shown in Figure 25.
-This measurement is optional.
+Maximum head width (optional): place the tape measure across the widest part of the head, as shown in Figure 25.

-Tail length: measure from the edge of the carapace (do not start underneath the carapace) to the tip of the tail.
-This measurement is optional.
+Tail length (optional): measure from the edge of the carapace (do not start underneath the carapace) to the tip of the tail.